domalab/ha-actronair-neo/README.md

 1. Check that your credentials are correct.
 2. Ensure your ActronAir Neo system is online and accessible.
 3. Check the Home Assistant logs for any error messages.
+4. Refer to the [Troubleshooting Guide](docs/user/troubleshooting.md) for detailed solutions.
-4. If you encounter a bug, please report it on our [GitHub issues page](https://github.com/domalab/ha-actronair-neo/issues).
+5. If you encounter a bug, please report it on our [GitHub issues page](https://github.com/domalab/ha-actronair-neo/issues).

 ## Contributing